Applications of cone structures to the anisotropic rheonomic Huygens' principle: General setting and Huygens' principle

-The wavefront at each instant of time will be given by the generalized time-dependent version of the Huygens' envelope principle or {\em anisotropic rheonomic Huygens' principle}: each point of the wavefront front$({t_0})$ at time $ t = t_0 $ becomes the source of a secondary wave, so that the wavefront front$({t_1})$ at $ t = t_1 $ is the envelope of these secondary waves of lapse $ t_1-t_0 $.
+The wavefront at each instant of time will be given by the generalized time-dependent version of Huygens' envelope principle, which we call {\em anisotropic rheonomic Huygens' principle}: each point of the wavefront front$({t_0})$ at time $ t = t_0 $ becomes the source of a secondary wave, so that the wavefront front$({t_1})$ at $ t = t_1 $ is the envelope of these secondary waves of lapse $ t_1-t_0 $.

 Since we have established that particles moving at the same speed as the wave are lightlike curves, the spatial points that can be reached by a wave starting at $ p_0 = (t_0,x_0) \in M $ are the projections of those in the causal future $ J^+(p_0) $, and thus the wavefront generated by a single point after a lapse $ t_1-t_0 $ consists of the outermost points reached by the wave at $ t = t_1 $, i.e., $ \partial J^+(p_0) \cap \lbrace t=t_1 \rbrace $.
-Therefore, rheonomic Huygens' principle implies
+Therefore, Huygens' principle implies

 and we will know how the wave expands over time by finding $ \partial J^+(\mbox{front}({t_0}))$.